Manu’s Menu

 I love to add a little liqueur to my ice cream mixture, as it serves a double purpose.
 One reason is obviously flavour, but the other is perhaps even more important.
 The alcohol in the liqueur helps keep the ice cream creamy and limits crystallisation.

-Nutella Gelato with Frangelico served in a glass bowl with warm Nutella drizzle and chopped hazelnuts.
+Nutella Gelato with Frangelico served in a glass bowl with crushed hazelnuts.

 Even though this flavour is not a traditional Italian combination, it is still made up of two Italian icons, Nutella and Frangelico, both hazelnut-based.
 They work very well together, as the liqueur enhances the hazelnut taste of the Nutella.